What if I can't find the voting area on myGate?

-Write-in voting is allowed only in the General/Facilities Management category.
+Write-in voting is allowed only in the Secretarial/Clerical category.
 A write-in option is available for that category since only one candidate filed to run for the two open seats.

 How to do I write-in a candidate?

-How do I know if the person I whose name I write in is eligible?
+How do I know if the person whose name I write in is eligible?